Report from the Open Problems Session at OPSFA13: Generalized linearization formulas for hypergeometric orthogonal polynomials

 whereas a connection relation for a hypergeometric orthogonal polynomial is given by

-The coef\/f\/icients $\alpha_{k,m,n}({\bf a})$, $\beta_{k,n}({\bf a},{\bf b})$ are usually given in terms of products of Pochhammer symbols (shifted factorials), generalized hypergeometric functions with f\/ixed arguments, or multiple hypergeometric functions with f\/ixed arguments.
-In our context, a~generalized linearization formula, given by
+The coefficients $\alpha_{k,m,n}({\bf a})$, $\beta_{k,n}({\bf a},{\bf b})$ are usually given in terms of products of Pochhammer symbols (shifted factorials), generalized hypergeometric functions with fixed arguments, or multiple hypergeometric functions with fixed arguments.
+In our context, a generalized linearization formula is given by